WFI's ad-hoc panel to work with just one member for at least a week | Sports-Games

 The World Cup will conclude on May 15 and only then will she be available in person to attend the meetings.

-With Shirur away, Bajwa will likely have to chair a few crucial meetings all by himself till the ace former rifle shooter returns.
+With Shirur away, Wushu Association of India chief Bhupendra Bajwa will likely have to chair a few crucial meetings all by himself till the ace former rifle shooter returns.

 The Sports Ministry had on April 24 stalled the scheduled May 7 elections of WFI and asked the Indian Olympic Association (IOA) to constitute an ad-hoc committee to conduct the polls within 45 days of its formation and also manage the sports body.